Blynk-Technologies/Blynk-MicroPython-Edgent/README.md

 # Blynk.Edgent for MicroPython

 Blynk offers custom MicroPython builds tailored for IoT applications.
-These builds provide a standard, MicroPython environment enhanced with various fixes, improvements, and additional features:

-- `blynk.inject` - BLE-assisted device claiming and provisioning
+These builds provide a standard, MicroPython environment enhanced with various fixes, improvements, and additional features like device claiming and provisioning, OTA updates, configuration store and [many more](#features).
-- `blynk.air` - OTA updates using **Blynk.Console** and **Blynk.Apps**
-- `blynk.time` - Time Zone handling (including DST transitions), Sunrise/Sunset calculation
-- `blynk.repl` - Remote MicroPyhton REPL for Blynk Terminal
-- `netmgr` - Network management for `WiFi`, `Ethernet` and `Cellular`
-- `config` - System-wide configuration
-- `aiontp` - A versatile asyncio-based version of NTP client
-- `logging` - System-wide, preconfigured logging
-- `board` - A unified way to access the board peripherals
-- Factory reset function
-- Support for TLS certificate bundles
-- For `ESP32`:
-  - `coredump` - Collect crash reports remotely
-  - OTA updates for MicroPython system firmware

 # Getting Started